jidiai/Competition_Delivery/README.md

 	|	|	|-- submission.py       // A ready-to-submit random agent file
 	|-- env		                        // scripts for the environment
 	|	|-- config.py                   // environment configuration file
 	|	|-- delivery.py  // The environment wrapper
+	|-- rl_train
+	|       |-- tools.py                    //some helper function for feature engineering
 	|-- utils
 	|-- run_log.py		                // run the game with provided agents (same way we evaluate your submission in the backend server)
 ```